 Challenges encountered by great ideas and innovations in the non-profit realm and why we should welcome risking success.

 America’s Food Safety Net – How We Fight Hunger With One Hand Tied Behind Our Back

-While 42 million Americans grow more food in their garden than they can use, preserve or give to friends, 50 million Americans nationwide are food insecure.
-A new disruptive solution enables people to reach into their backyard instead of their back pocket to help end hunger.
+While 6 million Americans grow more food in their garden than they can use, preserve or give to friends, 50 million Americans nationwide are food insecure.
+An award winning disruptive solution enables people to reach into their backyard instead of their back pocket to help end hunger.